TWiStErRob/twisterrob.github.io/_projects/battle-camp-trading.md

 In short: they moved the Facebook Trading App to their Support site, but it was in a hurry and it's unfinished/unpolished.
 Here's a detailed breakdown:

  * **before April 2015**: Battle Camp Trading has been a [Facebook App](https://apps.facebook.com/battlecampapp) for long.
- * **April**: Facebook disabled the App <q>due to an issue with its third-party developer</q>, it's been "temporarily unavailable" since then.
+ * **April 2015**: Facebook disabled the App <q>due to an issue with its third-party developer</q>, it's been "temporarily unavailable" since then.
- * **mid-April**: After PennyPop acknowledged the issue, they tried to [reinstate it](https://www.facebook.com/BattleCampApp/photos/a.207360366076774.69481.207322356080575/713998605412945/), but without luck, so they went with Plan B:
+ * **mid-April 2015**: After PennyPop acknowledged the issue, they tried to [reinstate it](https://www.facebook.com/BattleCampApp/photos/a.207360366076774.69481.207322356080575/713998605412945/), but without luck, so they went with Plan B:
- * **18th April**: PennyPop [published](https://www.facebook.com/BattleCampApp/photos/a.207360366076774.69481.207322356080575/716224051857067/) an extremely minimalistic quick and dirty solution to get people back on trading again at [support.pennypop.com](http://support.pennypop.com/player/trading).
+ * **18th April 2015**: PennyPop [published](https://www.facebook.com/BattleCampApp/photos/a.207360366076774.69481.207322356080575/716224051857067/) an extremely minimalistic quick and dirty solution to get people back on trading again at [support.pennypop.com](http://support.pennypop.com/player/trading).
- * **31st May**: After weeks of trading and waiting for them to finish the app, I decided to re-style the monster selection on the trading pages.
+ * **31st May 2015**: After weeks of trading and waiting for them to finish the app, I decided to re-style the monster selection on the trading pages.
+ * **Feb 2016**: they maintained status quo, the script still works

 ## Installation